Active Substance: levetiracetam

 When Levetiracetam Teva is used on its own, the starting dose is 250 mg twice a day, increasing two weeks later to 500 mg twice a day.
 The dose can be further increased at two-week intervals according to the patient’s response, to a maximum dose of 1,500 mg twice a day.

-When Levetiracetam Teva is added to another anti-epileptic treatment, the starting dose in patients over 12 years weighing more than 50 kg is 500 mg twice a day.
+When Levetiracetam Teva is added to another epilepsy treatment, the starting dose in patients over 12 years weighing more than 50 kg is 500 mg twice a day.
 The daily dose can be increased up to 1,500 mg twice a day.
-In patients aged between six months and 17 years weighing less than 50 kg, the starting dose is 10 mg per kilogram body weight twice a day, which can be increased up to 30 mg/kg twice a day.
-The tablets are not suitable for infants and children under 6 years old or weighing less than 25 kg, for whom an oral solution is recommended.
+For patients weighing less than 50 kg, the dose depends on body weight.
+Patients unable to swallow should be given a solution containing levetiracetam.

 How does Levetiracetam Teva work?

-The active substance in Levetiracetam Teva, levetiracetam, is an anti-epileptic medicine.
+The active substance in Levetiracetam Teva, levetiracetam, is an epilepsy medicine.
 Epilepsy is caused by excessive electrical activity in the brain.
-The exact way in which levetiracetam works is still unclear but it seems to interfere with a protein called synaptic vesicle protein 2A, which is found in the spaces between nerves and is involved in the release of chemical messengers from nerve cells.
+The exact way in which levetiracetam works is still unclear but it attaches to a protein called synaptic vesicle protein 2A, which is involved in the release of chemical messengers from nerve cells.
 This helps Levetiracetam Teva to stabilise electrical activity in the brain and prevent seizures.

 How has Levetiracetam Teva been studied?

 Because Levetiracetam Teva is a generic medicine, studies in people have been limited to tests to determine that it is bioequivalent to the reference medicine, Keppra.
 Two medicines are bioequivalent when they produce the same levels of the active substance in the body.